-The "Maison du Granit"
+The "Maison du Granit" house

 Museum of granite and stone cutters, with innumerable pieces in granite on display